MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 <span class="important">Not to be defensive, but I find that those comments actually say a lot about the commenter, because there are some comments that say it's disrespectful or that it's tasteless.
 I really do not believe we are disrespectful.
 This is the last thing that we are.</span> I can understand how people might see it that way, but we're not.
 {: .interviewee }

-We trained at the [Yehudi Menuhin school](https://en.wikipedia.org/wiki/Yehudi_Menuhin_School), which is like an elite [Harry Potter school](https://en.wikipedia.org/wiki/Hogwarts) for menta--er, musicians.
+We trained at the [Yehudi Menuhin school&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Yehudi_Menuhin_School), which is like an elite [Harry Potter school&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Hogwarts) for menta--er, musicians.
 We're very passionate about music.
 I think that--orchestras, these institutions like the New York Philharmonic or the Chicago Symphony or the London Philharmonic--they wouldn't play with us if they didn't think we were serious musicians.
 They wouldn't!
 {: .interviewee }

 If we were just clowns, they'd be, "Oh yeah, those guys are funny.
 Let's watch them on YouTube."
 But they'd never lend us the keys to their Ferrari.
 I mean, come on.
-And people like [Joshua Bell](https://en.wikipedia.org/wiki/Joshua_Bell), [Emmanuel Ax](https://en.wikipedia.org/wiki/Emanuel_Ax), [Billy Joel](https://en.wikipedia.org/wiki/Billy_Joel), performing with us.
+And people like [Joshua Bell&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Joshua_Bell), [Emmanuel Ax&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Emanuel_Ax), [Billy Joel&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Billy_Joel), performing with us.
 They undestand that we're serious musicians. <span class="important">Always for us, everything that we do, the number one priority is the music.
 And then numbers two and three are the humor and theatricality.
 And if people laugh, great.</span> If they don't, well...
 {: .interviewee }

 It's not our aim to make people laugh or to do something that's completely out of--let's just do something weird, just for the sake of being weird.
 That's really not what we do.
 It's not disrespectful.
 If you grew up in a very puritan, rigid upbringing, then anything that goes outside of the box is gonna be like, "Whoa!
 Those radicals!
 Those punks!"